 - Introduce the micropipetting activity to the whole class.
 The teacher should give a brief introduction to what the micropipette is used for.

-- The teacher should show a short video (~7 minutes) on using a micropipette from ISB (Full_pipet.mov).
-A short video (~ 1 minute) can also be used to review the use of micropipettes (Review_pipet.mov).
+- The teacher should next show a short instructional video (~7 minutes) on using a micropipette from ISB (Full_pipet.mov).
+This short video (~ 1 minute) can also be used if needed to review the use of micropipettes (Review_pipet.mov) right before using the micropipette.

 - Once the pipet is set to the desired volume, make sure to lock the volume.